 Armando Pareja has worked in the railway industry for more than 15 years in senior management positions, with an Engineer’s Degree from the prestigious Universidad de Lima, he is well known for this capacity of leading transformations and growth of companies.

-Inca Rail personalized service is beyond expectations, with a First Class wagon including an ample, elegant, and finely-decorated Observatory–Lounge with spacious seats, open bar and balcony.
+Inca Rail personalized service is beyond expectations, The First Class wagon offers a true Peruvian experience traveling in an elegant carriage that includes a finely decorated Observatory-Lounge with bar and open air balcony.

 History & Story

 In 2006 following the inscription of Machu Picchu on the list of UNESCO World Heritage Sites, Mr. Juan Alberto Forsyth Rivarola (former C.E.O) was a little boy who always played with trains during his childhood and finally after many years made his dream come true by creating the first Peruvian capital railway company named “Inca Rail” under his own company The Crosland Group.

 Inca Raillaunched commercial operations on the route Ollantaytambo-Machu Picchu in October 5, 2009 along the tracks of Peru’s South-WesternRailways that reached Machu Picchu in 1928.